Battle of the Nations (modern tournament)

-The Battle of the Nations is an international historical medieval battles world championship, first held in 2009, in Khotyn, Ukraine and held in Europe, in April, every year until the 2020 and 2021 events were cancelled due to the COVID-19 pandemic, and in 2022 cancelled due to the Russian invasion of Ukraine.
+The Battle of the Nations was an international armored combat sport world championship series, first held in 2009, in Khotyn, Ukraine and held in Europe, in April, every year until the 2020 and 2021 events were cancelled due to the COVID-19 pandemic, and in 2022 cancelled due to the Russian invasion of Ukraine.

 It is a full contact competition using metal weapons and a standardized list of rules.

 National teams compete in several standard events, with all being full contact - no stage reenactment battles are included.

 Teams from up to 60 countries have entered the tournaments.